-January 25 – Island Night (dress in your favorite island gear!)
+February 6 – Island Night – forget the cold!
+Dress in your favorite island gear.

-May 3 – End of Year Parties/ Awana Store / Movie Night for Cubbies
+May 8 – Awana Store / End of Year Party / Movie Night for Cubbies

 Puggles® recognizes the learning ability of 2- and 3-year olds by introducing biblical precepts at church and equipping parents to teach them at home.